mozilla-services/screenshots/README.md

 ### Participation

 There is an IRC channel `#pageshot` on irc.mozilla.org (you can use [this link](https://kiwiirc.com/client/irc.mozilla.org/pageshot) for chat access via the web if you do not otherwise use IRC).
+There are [IRC logs available](http://logs.glob.uno/?c=pageshot).

 Planning and ideation is happening in the [issue tracker](https://github.com/mozilla-services/pageshot/issues).
 We have several [milestones](https://github.com/mozilla-services/pageshot/milestones):